-The Regional Mass Fatality Management (MFM) Plan will integrate a variety of forensic disciplines and outline operational strategies to incorporate best practices for developing a framework to manage mass fatalities following a regional catastrophic event.
+The Regional Mass Fatality Management (MFM) Response System Plan integrates a variety of forensic disciplines and outline operational strategies to incorporate best practices for developing a framework to manage mass fatalities following a regional catastrophic event.

 Essential considerations for mass fatality management planning include:

 - Identifying and synchronizing key decision points across the region

 - Ensuring the effective sharing of information, best practices, personnel, and physical assets